Chapter 15 Introduction to PowerPoint

 Insert and Modify Shapes

 Shapes can be found in three locations – in the Drawing group on the Home tab (Figure 12), in the Illustrations group on the Insert tab, and in the Insert Shape group on the Shape Format tab.
-Using the Shapes button, the user has a choice between 8 categories of shapes from the gallery.
-These include lines, rectangles, basic shapes, equation shapes, flowchart, starts and banners, callouts, and action buttons.
+Using the Shapes button, the user has a choice between eight categories of shapes from the gallery.
+These include lines, rectangles, basic shapes, equation shapes, flowcharts, starts and banners, callouts, and action buttons.

 Insert Icons and 3D Models

-The Illustration group includes buttons for Icons and 3D Models.
+The Illustration group includes buttons for icons and 3D models.
 Stock objects are available for both.

 Insert SmartArt

-When the user clicks on SmartArt in the Illustration group on the Insert tab, the Choose a SmartArt Graphic dialog box appears (Figure 13A).
+When the user clicks on SmartArt in the Illustrations group on the Insert tab, the Choose a SmartArt Graphic dialog box appears (Figure 13A).
 Categories of shapes are listed on the left side of the box.

 To use SmartArt graphics, the user has two choices:

-• Click on the SmartArt button in the Illustration group on the Insert tab.
+• Click on the SmartArt button in the Illustrations group on the Insert tab.
 Using the Choose a SmartArt Graphic dialog box, select a graphic and click OK.
 Edit the graphic by typing in the text.

 • Type the text on the slide.
 Select the text for the SmartArt graphic.
 On the Home tab, click the Convert to SmartArt Graphic button in the Paragraph group (Figure 13B).
 Select the graphic desired.
 The text is automatically inserted into the graphic (Figure 13C).